Top Hiking Spots in the Hudson Valley

 Entrance by Water Street Market, New Paltz;

-Check website for partial trail closures due to rain.
 Transformed from an abandoned Railroad in 1983, the Walkill Valley Rail Trail is now a linear park where people can enjoy hiking, biking, cross country skiing and other outdoor recreation.
-The path stretches from Rosendale to Gardiner, passing through scenic New Paltz, including Historic Huguenot Street.
+The path goes through the towns of Gardiner, New Paltz, Rosendale, and Ulster to the Kingston city line.

 Minnie Falls Park, Mountain Lakes Rd., Bethel;